lan-qing/iteratively-adversarial-training/README.md

 # iteratively-adversarial-training

-This repository is about the implementation of one of my research idea:
+This repository is about the implementation of my research idea:
 Iteratively adversarial training.

 ## Introduction